CDCgov/mira-oxide/docs/variants_of_interest_readme.md

-# Mutations of Interest Package
+# Variants of Interest Package

-The mutations of interest package takes a DAIS-ribosome output from your samples of interest, a reference table with sequences that have been aligned using DAIS-ribosome and a table containing the amino acid mutations of interest as inputs.
-The output is a list of nucleotide and amino acid mutations that were found within the given samples when compared to the reference.
+The variants of interest package takes a DAIS-ribosome output from your samples of interest, a reference table with sequences that have been aligned using DAIS-ribosome and a table containing the amino acid mutations of interest as inputs.
+The output is a list of samples with codon with aa and codon infromation that had nucleotide variations at the specificed positions when compared to the reference.

 ## DAIS-ribosome output of samples should be structured like this (tab delimited)